bystrano/bash-args/README.md

 =========

 This is a framework for writing bash scripts that accept options and/or arguments.
-You define the options and arguments accepted by your script in the first comment block using a simple declarative syntax.
-The framework uses these metadatas to:
+The options and arguments accepted by your script are defined in the first comment block using a simple declarative syntax.
+The framework uses these metadata to:

 - Parse the command arguments
 - Generate help pages
 - Setup auto-completion

-It is designed to be simple to use, to get out of the way, and to be widely compatible.
-It is tested on all major versions of bash >= 3.2.
+It is designed to be simple to use, to get out of the way, and to provide a polished CLI UX.

+It aims to be widely compatible, the test suite targets all major versions of bash >= 3.2.

 Quickstart
 ----------

-To use _bash-args_ in your scripts, simply source it before doing anything.
+To use _bash-args_ in your scripts, simply source `init.sh` before doing anything.

 Here is an example script `eval-command.sh` :